 Defense Department’s Success In New York Continues

-Summary Judgment Granted In Favor Of Clausen Miller’s Client In Engineering Malpractice Litigation
+Summary Judgment Granted In Favor Of Clausen Miller’s Client In Construction Defect Litigation

-If you would like to learn more about casualty defense or professional malpractice defense, please feel free to e-mail Carl M. Perri (email@example.com) or call him at 212-805-3958.
+Our Client and its insurer were very pleased with this outcome, which emphasizes the benefits of an early investigation which may provide opportunities to bring claims to a timely, cost-effective conclusion.
+If you would like to learn more about casualty defense or professional malpractice defense, please feel free to e-mail Carl Perri (firstname.lastname@example.org) or Matthew Leis (email@example.com), or call them at 212.805-3900.